wso2/docs-choreo-dev/en/developer-docs/docs/quick-start-guides/deploy-a-web-application-that-consumes-a-backend-service.md

     };
     ```

-    !!! tip
+    !!! note
-        You can refer to the configuration file mounted at `/app/public` as `./public/config.js` within your web application.
+        You must refer to the configuration file mounted at `/app/public` as `./public/config.js` within your web application.

 4. Click **Next** to open the **Authentication** pane.
 5. Under **Authentication Settings**, ensure that **Managed authentication with Choreo** is enabled.